rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

 1. Wait for cert-manager operator to finish installing.

    Our next steps can't complete until the operator has finished installing.
-I recommend that you login to your cluster with the URL and credentials you captured after you ran the az aro create and view the installed operators to see that everything is complete and successful.
+I recommend that you log in to your cluster console with the URL and credentials you captured after you ran the az aro create and view the installed operators to see that everything is complete and successful.

    ![View cert-manager Operator for Red Hat OpenShift](cert-manager-operator.png)